meandair/rweather-decoder/README.md

 Decoded reports will be saved to the file `16Z.json` and the option `-p` will enable pretty-printing of the output, so it is more readable for humans (see below).
 If input reports are repeated, they will be deduplicated.

-The output file contains a list of decoded reports.
-Here's an example for the LFBD airport (Bordeaux–Mérignac Airport):
+The output file contains an array of decoded reports.
+Here is an example for the LFBD airport (Bordeaux–Mérignac Airport):

 ```json
   {